scionproto/scion/doc/pqa-beaconing.md

 > Question: Good idea to add mapping to protobuf into config file?
-> Should this even be "configurable", or should the mapping be hard-coded?
-> How about mapping to StaticInfoExtension field (in protobuf)?

 ###  Configuration of ASs for PQA beacon origination
 For the origin AS, we need to define optimization targets, and configure interfaces to originate them.